Someone I’m With Has Autism, by Carrie Cariello & Jordan Capell, eBook 2015; with < My Thoughts > by Sara Luker

 Together we all clustered around and admired the lumpy blue-green mug.

 “Nice job, Jack,” Joey said.
-“It look like a bowl!”
+“It looks like a bowl!”
 Henry offered.
 “Jackie, you worked hard on this!
 Daddy will love it!”
 Rose chimed in.

 “Where?
 Where does Dad get his coffee mug in the morning?
 From the cabinet or the counter?” he asked.